jphmrst/bibviz/README.md

 - **--input-encoding=NAME**, **--output-encoding=NAME**

     Names the character set encoding which Perl should expect of the source BibTeX, and generate into its output HTML.
-By default, both are **iso-8859-1**.
+By default, the input encoding is **iso-8859-1** because copying non-ASCII Unicode characters into your BibTeX source is not unusual, and the output encoding is **us-ascii**, which replaces non-ASCII characters with the equivalent HTML entities.

 ## Non-standard BibTeX fields